kyratrades/kyratrades.github.io/docs/videos.md

 NOTES
 : Multi-camera pro-shot.
 This is a "Producer's Reference Tape", which was filmed so that future touring companies would have a reference, and ensure that choreography, blocking, direction, etc. would remain consistent in future productions.
 Filmed using two cameras with sound patched in from the soundboard.
 This has been listed as 1977/1978 often, however, there was there was no Tuesday December 17th in 1977, 1978, 1994 or 1995.
 Only in 1996.
 The tour was in Melbourne, FL Dec 17th-19th 1996.
 As this is in December 1996, Jay Garner and Florence Lacey were replaced by Herman Petras and Jeanne Lehman respectively.

+#### Hello, Dolly! - Fourth Broadway Revival - March 30, 2017 (Preview)
+{: .no_toc .d-inline-block }

+SunsetBlvd79
+{: .label .label-blue }

+FORMAT
+: VOB+smalls `2 DVDs`

+CAST
+: Bette Midler (Dolly Gallagher Levi), David Hyde Pierce (Horace Vandergelder), Christian Dante White (u/s Cornelius Hackl), Kate Baldwin (Irene Molloy), Taylor Trensch (Barnaby Tucker), Beanie Feldstein (Minnie Fay), Will Burton (Ambrose Kemper), Melanie Moore (Ermengarde), Jennifer Simard (Ernestina)

+NOTES
+: Filmed from the back of the orchestra.
+There are times that a cloth that the master is using covers their lens to conceal them.
+Bette gets a standing ovation after "Hello Dolly" and at Curtain Call.

 #### Hello, Dolly! - Fourth Broadway Revival - June 28, 2017
 {: .no_toc .d-inline-block }